TheMTank/GridUniverse/docs/GridWorld.md

 `env.render()`

 Will render the environment in ascii format.
-A version is being worked on to render using [pyglet](https://bitbucket.org/pyglet/pyglet/wiki/Home).
+A version of the environment that can be rendered using [pyglet](https://bitbucket.org/pyglet/pyglet/wiki/Home) is being worked on at the moment.

 ## Other important info